KyleC915/Affirm-Financial-Analysis/README.md

-# Affirm-Financial-Analysis
+# Affirm vs Klarna -Financial-Analysis

-Project Title: Affirm Annual Financial Performance vs Growth Analysis We will be analyzing the past three fiscal years (FY 2020 to FY 2022) with the FYE date of 6/30.
+Project Title: Affirm vs Klarna Financial Performance & Growth Analysis We will be analyzing the past three fiscal years (FY 2020 to FY 2022).

 ----------------------------------------------------------------------------------------------------